CapacitorSet/simulink-telecommunications/README.md

 Observing the Bit Error Rate for QPSK baseband modulation.
 Raised-cosine tx and rx filter, AWGN channel.

 Contains the BER plot for a 2 dB SNR.

+### Exercise 4: system parameters

+Interfacing with Matlab to import and export variables.
+Specifically, plotting the BER against the channel SNR.